Feature request #18436

 Is that about what you want?
 Except then that you want the original layer to be changed?

-#4 Updated by eino jaskari about 2 years ago
+#4 Updated by eino jaskari over 4 years ago

 Here are some example images.
 So basically the clipper should alter the layer itself (not produce a new layer).
 In my case I need to add new polygons to existing database and clip the old polygons in the DB with the new one.
 So I copy-paste the new parcel (polygon) to my layer.
 After that, I would like to select that new polygon, click "clip" and see how "old" polygons (parcels) are cut with the outer line of my new polygon.
 Everything that is under my new polygon should be deleted completely with the extent of new polygons outer boundaries.
 As seen in Pic 5, old polygons are in yellow after the clip and the new polygon now covers partly the areas of old polygons.
 Parts of those old polygons have been reshaped.
 So the new polygon does kind of the same thing as "reshape tool", except it deletes features completely left under it.
 Hope this clarifies a bit what is the function that i need.